nicjar/DM_WS/exercises/2-git.md

 </details>
 <br />

-### :computer:Add a file to your project that you don't want to commit to git.
+#### :computer: Add a file to your project that you don't want to commit to git.
 For example, this could be a dataset file that you don't want to make public yet, e.g. `my_project/data/raw/2016-11-16/bryceveg.R`.
 Make git ignore this file.
 <details markdown="1">
 <summary>:key: Click to see hints</summary>